The Bat-Family (Batgirl | Batwoman | Jason Todd | Robin) | Extended Bat-Family & Other Supporting Cast (Azrael | Huntress)

 - He does have a replacement "drug" he abuses in the I Am Suicide storyline, complete with what appears to be an addiction and a more laid-back complacency when using: Psycho Pirate's mood-altering powers.
 He's so addicted that "withdrawal" leads to him taking up venom again for his Roaring Rampage of Revenge in the following arc, I Am Bane.

 - For a long while after Knightfall, the writers forgot he was supposed to be a Genius Bruiser and wrote him as a The Brute or even as a Dumb Muscle.
 This has since been thankfully fixed courtesy of Christopher Nolan's The Dark Knight Trilogy and Gail Simone's run on Secret Six.

-- Tom King writes Bane as almost obsessed with breaking backs, and Batman in turn keeps threatening to break Bane's back to the point where it starts feeling silly.
+- Tom King writes Bane as almost obsessed with breaking backs, and Batman in turn keeps threatening to break Bane's back to the point where it starts getting unintentionally hilarious.